The many generations and branches of the Poyttinger family can all place the origins of their surname with the ancient Anglo-Saxon

 Early Notables of the Poyttinger family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Poyttinger Notables in all our PDF Extended History products and printed products wherever possible.
+John Potenger or Pottinger (1647-1733), was a master in chancery and author, the son...
+Another 58 words (4 lines of text) are included under the topic Early Poyttinger Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Poyttinger family to Ireland